Degree Theory of Immersed Hypersurfaces

-such that the real eigenvalues of $L$ lie in $]-B,+\infty[$. \endproclaim \proclabel{LemmaLowerBoundOfRealPart} \proof Suppose first that $h=0$.
-At each point $p\in\Sigma$, consider $a^{ij}$ as a scalar product over $T^*_p\Sigma$.
-This induces a scalar product over $T_p\Sigma$, and thus yields a metric, $a_{ij}$, over $\Sigma$.
-Let ${\Gamma^k}_{ij}$ be the relative Christophel symbol of the Levi-Civita covariant derivative of $a_{ij}$ with respect to that of the standard metric.
-Thus, if ``,'' denotes covariant differentiation with respect to the Levi-Civita covariant derivative of $a_{ij}$, then, for all $f$:
+such that the real eigenvalues of $L$ lie in $]-B,+\infty[$. \endproclaim \proclabel{LemmaLowerBoundOfRealPart} \proof At each point $p\in\Sigma$, consider $a^{ij}$ as a scalar product over $T^*_p\Sigma$.
+Since $L$ is elliptic, this yields a metric, $a_{ij}$, over $\Sigma$.
+Let $\Gamma^k_{ij}$ be the relative Christophel symbol of the Levi-Civita covariant derivative of this metric with respect to that of the standard metric.
+Thus, if ``,'' denotes covariant differentiation with respect to the Levi-Civita covariant derivative of $a_{ij}$, then, for all $f$

 Observe that $\Gamma$ depends on the first derivative of $a$.
-We now denote:
+Denote